If you’ve landed here, it’s likely because you think you have a vaginal yeast infection. Good news: you’ve come to the right place.

 Finally, book a free, 20-minute coaching call with one of our vaginal health coaches.
 We know how easy it can be to feel alone when something is up down there.
 An informed and empathetic ear goes a long way, and we’re here to answer any questions you may have and guide you through your vaginal health journey — sans gaslighting.

-Eligible users will also receive a personalized treatment plan through Evvy Clinical Care.
-Our team of Evvy-affiliated healthcare providers will work with you to create a custom program that fits your unique needs and includes prescription medication and research-based supplements.
+Eligible users can also access a personalized prescription treatment program developed by a provider.
+An Evvy-affiliated healthcare provider will work with you to create a custom program that fits your unique needs and includes prescription medication, research-based supplements, or topical solutions like Evvy's Anti-Itch Vulva Cream.
 Our partner pharmacy uses only top-quality medical-grade ingredients to formulate each prescription, so you can trust you're getting the appropriate treatment.

 FAQs